A Treatise on Differential Geometry and its role in Relativity Theory: Relativistic Cosmology

 \subsection{Weyl's Postulate}

 Weyl's Postulate states that particles of the substratum lie in space-time on a congruence of time-like geodesics diverging from a point in the finite or infinite past.
 Following Weyl's postulate, through each space-time point there is a unique geodesic of the family as geodesics can only intersect at singularity either at past\,(big-bang) or possibly at future\,(big-crunch).
 Hence substratum particles possess unique velocity at every space-time point.
-This characterizes the substratum to be perfect fluid -- the essence of Weyl's postulate.\\\\ {\bf Note\,:} Strictly speaking the galaxies do not have exactly this motion and the deviation from the general motion appear to be random in nature.
+This characterizes the substratum to be perfect fluid -- the essence of Weyl's postulate.\\

+{\bf Note\,:} Strictly speaking the galaxies do not have exactly this motion and the deviation from the general motion appear to be random in nature.
 However, the randomness is less than one-thousandth of the velocity of light.
 As the relative velocities of the galaxies due to general motion is of the order of the velocity of light so it is reasonable to neglect the random motion at least in the first order of approximation.\\

 We shall now discuss the geometrical aspects of Weyl's postulate.
 According to this postulate, the geodesics of the substratum are orthogonal to a family of space-like hypersurfaces.
 So without any loss of generality we choose these hypersurfaces to be $t=$\,constant in a typical co-ordinate system $(t,x^1,x^2,x^3)$ so that the space co-ordinates $(x^1,x^2,x^3)$ are constant along the geodesics {\it i.e.} space-like co-ordinates of each substratum particle are constant along its geodesic.
 Such co-ordinate system is termed as co-moving system.
 In this co-ordinate system the line element of the space-time takes the form